Introduction

 Q: What causes anxiety?

-Anxiety can be caused by biological factors (brain chemistry, genetics), psychological factors (negative thinking), and environmental factors (stressful events, trauma).
+It can be caused by biological factors (brain chemistry, genetics), psychological factors (negative thinking), and environmental factors (stressful events, trauma).

 Q: How can anxiety be managed?